Estate Planning

 In order to ensure that everything is carried out correctly and that your assets are passed to the intended beneficiaries only, it is important that you consult a legal professional when drafting wills, power of attorney, binding death benefit nominations, and when establishing trusts.

-If you like more information or advice regarding Estate Planning or if you have another Wills & Estate Planning matter, please complete and submit the Express Enquiry form on the top right hand side of this page and we will contact you to discuss your enquiry or call us on 1300 QUINNS (1300 784 667) or on +61 2 9223 9166 to arrange an appointment. |
+If you would like more information or advice regarding Estate Planning or if you have another Wills & Estate Planning matter, please complete and submit the express enquiry form on the top right hand side of this page or call us on 1300 QUINNS (1300 784 667) or on +61 2 9223 9166 to arrange an appointment.